defano/studiomix-xfcn/README.md

 __NOTE:__

 Calling the `SETRATE` command on a channel that is paused will cause the channel to resume play at the new rate.
-See the `RESUME` command for more information about “unpausing” channels using `SETRATE`.
+See the `RESUME` command for more information about "unpausing" channels using `SETRATE`.

 __EXAMPLE:__

 Setting the rate of the sound playing on channel 2 (`Chan2`) to a pitch slightly higher than its recorded speed of 22khz.

 ```
-Get StudioMix(“SETRATE”,”Chan2”,7)
+Get StudioMix("SETRATE","Chan2",7)
 ```

 ----

-#### SETVOL
+### SETVOL

 Sets the output volume of the currently playing sound on a specified channel.
 The `SETRATE` syntax is as follows: